-All new development should incorporate ducting capable of accepting fibre-optic to enable high speed broadband.
+All new development should incorporate the means of enabling high speed broadband.
 Unless it can be demonstrated by means of a viability study submitted by the developer that this requirement would undermine the viability of the scheme, either in terms of financial viability or lack of market demand for these products.
-The developer will be required to demonstrate, to the Planning Authority's satisfaction that this is the case.
+The developer will be required to demonstrate, to the Local Planning Authority's satisfaction that this is the case.